matthewkeil/full-stack-pattern/README.md

       ]
     },
     serverless: {
-      // See ServerlessConstruct for more information
+      // See ServerlessConstruct on our docs, for more information
       code: Code.fromAsset(resolve(__dirname, '..', 'backend', 'src')),
       runtime: Runtime.NODEJS_14_X,
       billingMode: BillingMode.PAY_PER_REQUEST,